KirthikR/PWC-Switzerland-power-BI-Virtual-Internship/README.md

 # PWC-Switzerland-power-BI-Virtual-Internship

-# Task 1: Call Center Trena Analysis
+# Task 1: Call Center Trend Analysis
 🌟 Turning raw data into insights!
 Our Power BI dashboard for Claire is a game-changer.
 Dive into key metrics – from customer satisfaction to agent performance.
 Creativity and analytics at its best! 🚀

 # Task 2: Customer Retention